lewesche/Image-Toolkit/README.md

 - Contrast editing
 - Gaussial blurring
 - Edge detection
-- Algorithm for encoding steganographic text messages within images
+- An algorithm for encoding steganographic text messages within images
 - An algorithm for finding and reading steganographic messages back